 Gail Montero

-I cannot believe that restaurant style-fried shrimp is quite easy to make thanks to this fantastic recipe!
+I cannot believe that restaurant style-fried shrimp were that easy to make, thanks to this fantastic recipe!
 Love that you gave us many options for the breading, too!
 Thank you!

 Debbie